kalashb/filtering-take-home-test/README.md

    ./neural_reader -f  # Display filtered data
    ```

-## Assumptions
-1. given filter data would work very well in my application
-2. data is properly aligned and i didn't need to process it much
-3. data is little endian
-4. timing measuremenets are representative of real world performance
-5. performance would be similar/consistent across different hardware

 ## Filter Implementation
 The filter is a second-order IIR (Infinite Impulse Response) filter with coefficients:
 ```c